Don-Sanvura/FUTURE_ML_01/README.md

 -----

-# 📈 Sales Forecasting: Predictive Analytics Pro
+# 📈 Sales Forecasting: Predictive Analytics

 > **"Turning historical data into future strategy."**
 > This project leverages machine learning to predict daily sales trends, enabling businesses to move from reactive to proactive decision-making.